So you have done it. You have decided to go to the PPC advertising route. After doing your homework, you have found a PPC agency that you trust

-Setting realistic goals also go perfectly with the next step, which is to be honest.
+Setting realistic goals also goes perfectly with the next step, which is, to be honest.
 If your PPC manager only believes that it’s possible to have a 2% conversion rate for your industry, but you expect a 15% conversion rate we need to be honest with you.
 If you don’t have the goal-setting talk with your PPC manager you wouldn’t have identified this expectation gap.

 2. Be Honest.

 It is important that you tell us the truth about your business.
 From the things that are unique and positive about your company to your struggles.
 At the same time, you should also expect your PPC manager to be honest about the results she can work to get you, any changes in the way the company operates, or his opinion about questions or comments you make.

 As my colleague, Alfredo Blandon said: honesty is definitely not the prettiest but it is by far the most effective when it comes to generating client loyalty and transparency.
 In a nutshell, honesty really IS the best policy.
 From my experience, you can’t ever be hurt by it in this business.